 IKeepM Imagine if the unthinkable were to occur and you were to lose everything you owned in a fire or a flood.
 What exactly would that include, and how much would it all be worth?
 If you’d been using iKeepm to maintain an accurate and updated inventory of your personal possessions, then finding those answers would be a breeze.
 Homeowners, apartment dwellers, and anyone else with personal items they’d rather not lose track of can sign up for iKeepm to start putting together a home inventory list right away.
 The items you add to iKeepm are organized by room, so you’ll need to add separate pages for each room in your home.
 Once you’ve added a bedroom, for example, and then you can start typing in detailed information about your bed, dresser, clothes, and any other valuable items you keep stowed away nearby.
 Not only do you have space to add a description, category, and brand for each item you list, but iKeepm also prompts you to type in the model, serial number, date purchased, and value.
 When all your items have been added and saved, you can browse your inventory by keyword, room, or value.

-Pocket First Aid & CPR from American Heart Association I’m sure you aren't expecting catastrophe, but emergencies are rarely scheduled events.
+Pocket First Aid & CPR from American Red Cross I’m sure you aren’t expecting catastrophe, but emergencies are rarely scheduled events.
 This app offers step-by-step life-saving information, with images and videos, on how to assist in medical situations.
 You can also create a personal medical profile with medications, insurance information, and emergency contacts.
-You even have the option to add it to your phone as wall paper so first responders can easily see it. ($3.99 for Android and iPhone/iPad)
+You even have the option to add it to your phone as wall paper so first responders can easily see it.

 Rain Aware: This app aims to predict showers within an accuracy of one mile and five minutes.
 The app uses algorithms designed by a team of meteorologists that work with National Weather Service data to forecast when rain or storms will start and stop, but GPS technology and further computer analysis by his meteorologists give minute-by-minute details on the location and magnitude of impending showers.